ciscoheat/superforms-web/src/routes/concepts/timers/+page.md

 ## Visualizing the timers

-Submit the following form and see how different response times affect the timers.
-Loading spinners are set to display when `delayed` and `timeout` are true.
-The request itself is set to timeout with an error after 10 seconds.
+Submit the following form and play around with the different settings.
+Different loading spinners are set to display when `delayed` and `timeout` are true respectively.

-Click multiple times to see the effect of `multipleSubmits = 'prevent'` as well.
+Submit multiple times to see the effect of `multipleSubmits = 'prevent'` as well.

 <Form {data} />

-By experimenting with these three timers and the delay between them, it's certainly possible to prevent the feeling of unresponsiveness.
+By experimenting with the timers and the delay between them, it's certainly possible to prevent the feeling of unresponsiveness.
 Please share your results on [Discord](https://discord.gg/AptebvVuhB) or [Github](https://github.com/ciscoheat/sveltekit-superforms/discussions), if you do!

 <Next section={concepts} />